 I have been seeing a patient, who I will call Ann, for 10 years.
 She is a therapist who is a gentle and sensitive soul.
 I can only imagine the gentle yet powerful space she is able to hold for her clients.
 As she bears witness to the many facets of their lives, they have a powerful witness to their process.
-They have her love, guidance, expertise and strong arms that hold them through their journeys.
+They have her love, guidance, expertise, and strong arms that hold them through their journeys.
 They are fortunate to have her in their lives.
-With the space she holds they know they are not alone.
+With space, she holds they know they are not alone.

 I saw Ann the other day when she needed me to bear witness to her process.
 She had to hold space for a mother who had lost her daughter.
 She was not sure what to say to this mother to help her pain.
 It rattled her to her core.

 As I sat with her and held space for her, all I could do is bear witness to her process.
 I told her that the most powerful gift she could give the grieving mother was her presence.
 Bearing witness is a gift we can offer each other at any time.
 In a world that is moving at warp speed, it is easy to forget that we matter.
 Since we don’t live in communities like we once did that marked our passages and witnessed our lives, it is common to spend our milestones alone.
 Once they pass, people get occupied again with their busyness and forget that we are in process.
-When a person experiences a loss, the process through grief takes time.
+When a person experiences a loss, the process of grief takes time.
 It is important for them to be supported through its different stages.

-Bearing witness is a sacred act.
+Bearing a witness is a sacred act.
 It even changes the one who bears witness.
 It deepens and fortifies one’s soul.
 It makes one trustworthy.

 As a person’s grief transforms and shifts through its various stages, one gains access to the inner endurance that lives within.
 The vacuum that is left in one’s life is somehow filled with memories and a deeper level of wisdom.
 This is an alchemical process.
-The pain of loss never goes away, but it changes form and also changes the greiver in profound ways.
-Without bearing witness, one could never experience the power of Soul in process.
+The pain of loss never goes away, but it changes form and also changes the griever in profound ways.
+Without bearing witness, one could never experience the power of the Soul in the process.